NREL/fastsim/docs/content/user-guide/vehicle-models/vehicle.md

 ---

-**Mass can be set for the entire vehicle at the outermost level of the hierarchy `mass_kilograms`, or set on each component and calculated automatically on initialization.*
+*Mass can be set for the entire vehicle at the outermost level of the hierarchy (`mass_kilograms`), or on each component and calculated automatically during initialization.*